-Each approach has pros and cons from a performance, flexibility, or complexity viewpoint.
+Each approach has pros and cons from a performance, flexibility, or complexity view-point.
 An Azure storage table uses a key-value store and is a good introduction to NoSQL databases when you're used to an SQL database such as Microsoft SQL or MySQL.
-Figure 4.2 shows an example of what data stored in a table looks like.

-You can download and install the Microsoft Azure Storage Explorer from www.storageexplorer.com if you like to visualize the data.
+You can download and install the Azure Storage Explorer at https://azure.microsoft.com/features/storage-explorer if you like to visualize the data.
 You don't need to do this right now.
-The Storage Explorer is a great tool to learn what tables and queues look like in action.
-In this chapter, I don't want to take you too far down the rabbit hole of NoSQL databases-in chapter 10, we explore some cool NoSQL databases in depth with Azure Cosmos DB.
+Storage Explorer is a great tool for learning what tables and queues look like in action.
+In this chapter, I don't want to take you too far down the rabbit hole of NoSQL databases; chapter 10 explores some cool NoSQL databases in depth with Azure Cosmos DB.
 In fact, in the following exercise, you use the Cosmos DB API to connect to Azure Storage and create a table.
 The use of Azure tables is more an introduction to NoSQL databases than a solid example of production use.